• Skip to primary navigation

 Lola Ibrahim (she/her) is the Digital Manager at Resonance Network.
 Prior to joining Resonance, she served for over two decades in various capacities in the the nonprofit sector, including social justice philanthropy, community organizing, youth work, and arts-based activism.

-Throughout her career, she has taken an advocacy role on behalf of youth, immigrants, and refugee women both in her native Sudan and while working with immigrant communities in Boston and New York.
 Lola holds a B.A. in International Relations from the Schar School of Government and Policy at George Mason University, and a Masters in Government from Harvard University—where she researched the relationship between urbanization and democracy in the African context.
-Lola currently lives and works in Cairo, Egypt.

 • Go to Next Page »